top of page

 Finally, the church has never been a place where people all believe the same thing - least of all my own evangelical tradition.
 It has always been a place where there are strong differences and debates going on.
 It was so in the New Testament where Jew/Gentile divisions run through church life like an unresolved fault line.
 It was their version of our sexuality debates.

 The christian church is on a journey of understanding, and we are all in different places on the way.
-In 1997 Richard Hays, published The Moral Vision of the New Testament.
+In 1997 Richard Hays published The Moral Vision of the New Testament.
 He was already a widely respected and influential theologian.
 The book included a chapter on homosexuality that quickly became the definitive statement for conservative believers about the bible’s opposition to same sex relationships.

 In April this year he announced his understanding had changed and he had written a book explaining why and saying sorry.
 This sent shock waves through the evangelical world.
 Within a week two long reviews had appeared explaining why he was wrong.
 This was quite an achievement in itself because the book was still six months from being published at all.
 ‘The widening of God’s mercy’ was published last month (6).
 God’s mercy is always wide but here was a man humbly confessing that on this subject it is wider than he ever knew.
 We, like Hays, have yet to reach the end of it.

 The challenge to faith in every age is to be open to the new.
-To walk humbly with our God in this emerging world.
-For now, we see in part.

 It is a journey of understanding in which